Getting Started with Modern Web Scraping: An Introduction

 - Structured data extraction using both natural language prompts and Pydantic schemas

-- Batch operations for processing multiple URLs efficiently
+- Batch operations for processing multiple URLs quickly

 - Advanced techniques for scraping JavaScript-heavy dynamic websites

-Through practical examples like extracting news articles from the NY Times and weather data from weather.com, we’ve demonstrated how Firecrawl simplifies complex scraping tasks while providing flexible output formats suitable for data engineering and AI/ML pipelines.
+Through practical examples like structured data extraction and form data scraping using dynamic interactions, weโve shown how Firecrawl simplifies complex scraping tasks while providing adaptable output formats suitable for data engineering and AI/ML pipelines.

-The combination of LLM-powered extraction, structured schemas, and browser automation capabilities makes Firecrawl a versatile tool for gathering high-quality web data at scale, whether you’re building training datasets, monitoring websites, or conducting research.
+The combination of LLM-powered extraction, structured schemas, and browser automation capabilities makes Firecrawl a versatile web crawling API for gathering high-quality web data at scale.
+Whether youโre building training datasets, implementing scraping for AI agents, monitoring websites, or conducting research, Firecrawl provides the robust infrastructure needed for modern web data extraction.

 To discover more what Firecrawl has to offer, refer to our guide on the /crawl